 5. San Lun Che – Beijing, China

 This very traditional looking vehicle is the San Lun Che, which translates to pedicab or tricycle.
-This popular three-wheeled pedicab or cycle rickshaw transport passengers around China.
+Moreover, this popular three-wheeled pedicab or cycle rickshaw transport passengers around China.
 It started its operation in the 1950s to replace the phased-out rickshaw.

 4. Bicitaxi – Mexico City, Mexico